munificent/craftinginterpreters/book/a-map-of-the-territory.md

 A simple example is **constant folding**: if some expression always evaluates to the exact same value, we can do the evaluation at compile time and replace the code for the expression with its result.
-If the user typed in:
+If the user typed in this:

 ```java
 pennyArea = 3.14159 * (0.75 / 2) * (0.75 / 2);
 ```

-We can do all of that arithmetic in the compiler and change the code to:
+we could do all of that arithmetic in the compiler and change the code to:

 ```java
 pennyArea = 0.4417860938;